A Robust Similarity Estimator: Empirical Applications

-To construct an interval with a specified coverage probability, we estimate the correlation using the similarity estimator $\hat{\gamma}$ on standardized intraday returns, $z_{t}=(z_{1,t},z_{2,t})^{\prime}$, where $z_{i,t}=r_{i,t}/\hat{\sigma}_{i}$ with $\hat{\sigma}_{i}$ is a sample standard deviation of $r_{i,t}$.
-Next, we obtain the required interval around $\hat{\gamma}$ using the exact quantiles\footnote{The results only marginally differ in case the intervals are constructed using the asymptotic distribution of $\hat{\gamma}$ given in \eqref{eq:gamma_clt}.
-We nonetheless report intervals based on exact quantiles as they provide more conservative assessment of the sampling error.} of the sampling distribution characterized in \eqref{eq:cf}, and map the interval from the Fisher correlation scale to the Pearson correlation scale by using the inverse Fisher transformation.
-The resulting intervals for daily correlations are obtained for 90\% and 95\% coverage probabilities for the three selected intraday frequencies ($\Delta=10$, $5$, and $1$ min) and are shown in Figure \ref{fig:spring_2020}.
-It also provides point estimates of correlation calculated with two benchmark estimators -- the sample (realized) correlation estimator and the Kendall rank coefficient (see Section \ref{sec:Realized-Similarity-Estimator} for the corresponding expressions).
+To construct an interval with a specified coverage probability, we estimate the correlation coefficient (on the Fisher scale) using the scale-equalized ML similarity estimator $\hat{\gamma}_{ML*}$.
+Next, we obtain the required interval around $\hat{\gamma}_{ML*}$ using quantiles of the asymptotic distribution given in Proposition \ref{prop:P3}, and map the interval from the Fisher scale to the standard correlation scale.
+The resulting intervals for daily correlations are obtained for 90\% and 99\% coverage probabilities for the three selected intraday frequencies ($\Delta=10$ min, $2$ min, and $30$ sec) and are shown in Figure \ref{fig:spring_2020}.
+The figure also provides point correlation estimates calculated with two benchmark estimators -- the sample (realized) correlation estimator and the Kendall rank coefficient (see Section \ref{sec:Realized-Similarity-Estimator} for the corresponding expressions).
 The results in Figure \ref{fig:spring_2020} reveal several interesting aspects.

-When constructed with returns sampled at $\Delta=10$ min frequency, the intervals are very wide and thus not informative about the underlying correlation level.
+When constructed with returns sampled at $\Delta=10$ min frequency, the intervals are wide and thus not very informative about the underlying correlation level.
 For the majority of trading days, the intervals do not even allow to reject the null hypothesis of zero correlation.
 Such conservative interval widths reflect the trade-off required to achieve robustness and invariance of the constructed intervals under arbitrary fat-tailed data.
-At higher frequencies, where more observations are available, intervals naturally shrink, and variability of the correlation level over time becomes more apparent.
-Thus, when constructed at $\Delta=1$ min frequency, the intervals are sufficiently narrow allowing to clearly observe a sharp surge of the correlation level in the second half of February and gradual non-monotone subsequent decay.
+At higher frequencies, where more observations are available, intervals naturally shrink, and the evolution of the correlation level over time becomes more apparent.
+Thus, when constructed at $\Delta=30$ sec frequency, the intervals are sufficiently narrow allowing to clearly observe a sharp surge of the correlation in the second half of February and gradual non-monotone subsequent decay.
 Interestingly, the estimated intervals appear to cluster within weeks, which may indicate highly persistent correlation dynamics.